If you are on the same page as someone else, that means you both have similar opinions or feelings on something.

 The Origin Of ‘On The Same Page’

 The origin of the phrase “on the same page” is unclear.
-However, it may stem from schools because it’s often necessary for the teachers and students to be on identical pages in their workbooks.
+It may stem from schools because it’s often necessary for the teachers and students to be on identical pages in their workbooks.
 Another idea for where this expression comes from is business meetings, since books might be used there and everyone would need to be on the same page.

 So those are the ideas about this phrase’s origin.
 Now, let’s talk about how old it is.
 This saying looks like it originated recently, as the earliest I could find it in print is the 1970s.
 For example, it appears in the Corona Daily Independent newspaper, 1974: